chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_lightweight_resource_syntax.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-A lightweight resource is an abstract interface that specifies one (or more) actions that can be taken, one (or more) attributes, and then for each attribute a validation rule that defines how each attribute can be applied.
+A lightweight resource is an abstract interface that specifies one (or more) actions that can be taken, one (or more) attributes, and then for each attribute, a validation rule that defines how each attribute can be applied.
 The syntax for a lightweight resource is:

 .. code-block:: ruby